 The pedestals were constructed in five and six inch heights and one pedestal of each height was placed on one mirror…Each pedestal was draped with garlands of ivy and gardenia blossoms and votive candles in lucite holders were placed among the leaves at a height of four inches…Bonita alternated the lead sculpture from table to table and faced the sculptures in various directions.

 This one-of-a-kind pink colorway of Aurora dances on a very pretty pink-and-blue-checkerboard base.

 The first of the 1980s ballerinas was Karina.
 She is 5” high, a non-limited edition introduced in 1981.
 By 1988 her price had risen to $525.

 She was followed by Kristina in 1982, a non-limited edition that is 6.75” high.
 She was $625 in 1988.

 Cynthia, the third ballerina, made her appearance in 1983 at $625 and was $825 in 1988.
 She is 9.5” high.

-This is Clara, from The Nutcracker, an non-limited edition standing 9” high, introduced in 1985 at $395.
-She was retired before 1993.
-A Cybis retailer ad during her introduction year stated that she is the “first in a series of three memorable ballerinas” which is interesting because Cybis had just ‘finished’ introducing three supposedly-related ballerinas (Karina, Kristina, and Cynthia).
+This is Clara, from The Nutcracker, an non-limited edition standing 9” high, introduced in 1985 at $395 and retired in 1987.
+A Cybis retailer ad during her introduction year stated that she is the “first in a series of three memorable ballerinas” which is interesting because Cybis had just finished introducing three supposedly-related ballerinas (Karina, Kristina, and Cynthia).